kinguser981/TWRP-Recovery-Flags/README.md

 # Disable/enable SELinux.
 Only suggested when you want to enable SELinux support
 TWHAVE_SELINUX := true

-# this enables proper handling of /data/media on devices that have this folder for storage (most Honeycomb and devices that originally shipped with ICS like Galaxy Nexus
-RECOVERY_SDCARD_ON_DATA := true

 # To prevent /boot partition not found error
 TW_HAS_NO_BOOT_PARTITION := true